grompe/BTWTweak/patcher/readme.txt

-Grom PE's Better Than Wolves Total Conversion tweak mod v0.9a (Compatible with Better Than Wolves V4.8911+)
+Grom PE's Better Than Wolves Total Conversion tweak mod v0.9b (Compatible with Better Than Wolves V4.8911+)

 [********** Change Log ************]

+v0.9b

+- Added a whole bunch of items to regain renaming feature:
+  Ink and Quill, crafted with glass bottle, feather and ink sac;
+  Writing Table, crafted with paper and planks;
+  Name Tags, created on the new Writing Table when there's no item to rename.
+Those tags can be used to name entities.
+  Written Book recipe is also changed to require Ink and Quill.
+  Writing Table requires Ink and Quill, Paper and 1 experience level.

 v0.9a